MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

 The article also describes two other methods to generate dump files:

 - The attached [Powershell script](#how-to-use-a-powershell-script-to-generate-a-dump-file-with-sqldumper) automates SQLDumper.exe command line options.
-- [DBCC STACKDUMP](#how-to-use-dbcc-stackdump) T-SQL command can be used to generate a dump file in SQL Server.
-For more information, see [How to use DBCC STACKDUMP](#how-to-use-dbcc-stackdump).
+- [DBCC STACKDUMP](#how-to-use-dbcc-stackdump) Transact-SQL (T-SQL) command can be used to generate a dump file in SQL Server.

 ## How to run the Sqldumper.exe utility manually